 About Us - General Information

 Who?
-Currently 27 households consisting of 48 adults and 18 children, including couples with children, singles with children, couples without children, singles without children, "empty nesters", and retirees; ages from 1 to 90 years
+27 households, currently consisting of 44 adults and 16 children, including couples with children, singles with children, couples without children, singles without children, "empty nesters," and retirees; ages from 1 to 92 years

 What?
-27 households, featuring Santa Fe style, energy efficient, clustered dwellings with common facilities and open space
+A cohousing community featuring Santa Fe style, energy efficient, clustered dwellings with common facilities and open space

 Our Shared Mission